Umutayb/resume/README.md

 _Test Automation Architect · Agentic Quality Assurance_ <br>
 📌 **[Endorsements](https://www.linkedin.com/in/umutayb/details/recommendations/)**

 With **7+ years** across test automation, QA leadership and software delivery, I architect quality assurance for organisations — the SDLC, the strategy, the frameworks and the teams.

-My focus is raising quality while cutting the cost of recurring engineering work: test management, test automation architecture across every platform, and — for the past year — **designing and building autonomous QA agents for fully agentic quality assurance**, where a single install turns an AI agent loose to discover an application, author its test suite, expand coverage, hunt bugs, triage failures and report to stakeholders.
+My mission is to *aceelerate releases without the quality compromise* while cutting the cost of recurring engineering work: test management, test automation architecture across every platform, and — for the past year — **designing and building autonomous QA agents for fully agentic quality assurance**, where a single install turns an AI agent loose to discover an application, author its test suite, expand coverage, hunt bugs, triage failures and report to stakeholders.
 I design the architecture, build the frameworks and agents, and grow the culture that delivers it.

 ## CORE EXPERTISE